Singapore is a city-state known for its cleanliness, its multiculturalism and most of all for its abilities as a place to do business.

 Mix these in with a multitude of other influences from Europe, especially British and Portuguese, and Asia, prominently Sri Lankan, Thai and Middle Eastern.

 You are left with an overall offering to tantalise every palate.
-Sometimes even a single restaurant can offer a multitude of cuisines or its dishes can be an interesting mixture.
+Sometimes even a single restaurant in Singapore can offer a multitude of cuisines or its dishes can be an interesting mixture.

 2. Spring Court

-This is a classic example of a restaurant whose menu changes with the times and is open to influences by the culture it is surrounded by.
-Originally a straight up Cantonese restaurant, it now opens up to a vast range of Chinese cuisines, as well as being influenced by outside cultures, such as Fijian.
+This is a classic example of a restaurant in Singapore whose menu changes with the times and is open to influences by the culture it is surrounded by.
+Originally a straight-up Cantonese restaurant, it now opens up to a vast range of Chinese cuisines, as well as is influenced by outside cultures, such as Fijian.